Early takeaways from Ontario igaming

 The affiliate view

 With no limit on the number of operators which can receive licences and an exciting new market of users to connect with, it’s an ideal time to be an affiliate with a presence in Ontario.
 Additional operators will likely be going live over the coming months, presenting a prime opportunity for affiliates to connect with new brands and offer their audience the best possible content.

 The liability for advertising compliance being on the side of operators in Ontario lessens the burden on affiliates.
-However, affiliates do need to ensure that following the regulations very closely to maintain productive relationships with operators.
-As operators are assuming the risk, they’ll want to work with affiliates whose marketing strategies are watertight from a regulatory perspective.
+However, affiliates do need to ensure that they follow the regulations very closely to maintain productive relationships with operators.
+As operators are assuming the risk, they will want to work with affiliates whose marketing strategies are watertight from a regulatory perspective.

 Hedlund observed: “We’ve heard from players regarding the KYC policy.
 Even if it is there to protect players, it causes them some headaches as they need to provide all their information to an operator.”

 He added: “In general, users want to engage with a product that is fast and efficient.
 Since the KYC policy slows the process down quite a bit, and some players don’t want to include all their information, we have seen that some operators don’t convert as well as others with a simpler registration.”

 As Ontario makes up nearly 40% of the total Canadian population, it was bound to be an enticing market for operators and affiliates.
 A few months in and the race to connect with this massive audience continues.
 Operators are flocking in, presenting a major opportunity for affiliates.
 By following the rules outlined by the government gaming regulator, establishing strong relationships with operators and emphasising the positives of the expanded Ontarian igaming market, affiliates will ensure they are taking full advantage of this burgeoning space.